althafhpa/cypress/README.md

         "postinstall": "patch-package"
     },

-3. Install DDEV (Optional if you want to use Perceptual Hash Method       instead of Pixel Difference).
+3. OPTIONAL: Install DDEV if you want to use Perceptual Hash Method       instead of Pixel Difference).

     We use a PHP library for Image Comparison so we need PHP installed so eitherv install DDEV or PHP.